Cambridge Online homepage Viruses

 In summary - to reduce risks from computer viruses:

-~ Install anti-virus and firewall software on your own computer.
+~ Install anti-virus and firewall software on your own computer, and keep it renewed.

 ~ Think before you download anything from the internet.